alanng10/StandInfoTech/Docue/a.md

 The recommend has more high sale worth inf it continue to be Windows.

+The recommend has more high economy worth inf it continue to be Windows.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.